holochain/holochain/crates/hdk/README.md

 # Holochain Development Kit (HDK)

-This HDK is currently in flux, expect rapid changes.

-There are a few big differences between this kit and previous kits.

 This kit:

 1. The DSL is ergonomic and composable, so optional if you want more control
-2. It is compatible with the cell-driven version of holochain
-3. Differentiates between the holochain API/interface and "sugar" syntax
+2. Differentiates between the holochain API/interface and "sugar" syntax

-Old kits:

-1. The DSL is monolithic and so a bit fragile off the beaten track
-2. Only compatible with the redux version of holochain
-3. Requires all holochain interactions to be routed through the HDK

 ## HDK API